-Go all out on book character dress up day with this unique kid’s Cat in the Hat costume.
+Go ‘all out’ on book character dress up day with this unique DIY Cat in the Hat costume.

 And when I say all out, I mean all out, because no other costume has pop-up cats.
 Yes, pull a cord on the side of the hat, and out pop little cats A, B and C!